zepto-lang/parsecomb/README.md

 Matches a given char.

+### many

+Takes a parser that must match zero or more times.
+Think of the `*` operator in regexes.

 ### many1

 Takes a parser that must match one or more times.
+Think of the `?` operator in regexes.

+### skip

+Takes a parser and skips its' input.

 ### parse-all